openwdl/wdl/SPEC.md

   parameter_meta {
     index_tar_gz: "Gzipped tar file with HISAT2 index files"
-    fastq1: "The first-end FastQ file."
+    fastq1: "The FASTQ file containing all read ones."
-    fastq2: "The second-end FastQ file."
+    fastq2: "The FASTQ file containing all read twos."
     sample_name: "Name of the sample"
   }
 }